Islandora-Devops/islandora-starter-site/README.md

     installed when installing the modules with `--existing-config`, it fails to find the target configuration to alter it.
-As exported, the `jsonld.settings` already contains the alterations (at time of writing), so this warning should eb ignorable.
+As exported, the `jsonld.settings` already contains the alterations (at time of writing), so this warning should be ignorable.

 In summary: These two messages seem to be ignorable.